 Engagement estimates what number of individuals are cooperating with the content you share on the web or on social media.
 There are different types of engagement that include: likes, shares, comments, retweets or repins.

 Engagement is everything.
-It’s how the world realizes that your business is significant.
-If your content has more engagement numbers, it will be shown to more potential clients and competitors.
+It’s how the world realizes that your business is significant and If your content has more engagement numbers, it will be shown to more potential clients and competitors.

 Your engagement rate reveals how intrigued individuals are in your content.
 If you see that a particular sort of content gets more likes, retweets, or shares, you should post that type of content more often and watch your engagement to see if it increments.